JonPSmith/NetCore.AutoRegisterDi/READMe.md

 - Not Generic, e.g. MyClass<T>
 - Not Abstract

-It can take a list/array of assemblies to scan.
-Two typical wasy of providing an assembly are:
+The method takes a list/array of assemblies to scan.
+Two typical ways of providing an assembly are:

 - `Assembly.GetExecutingAssembly()`, which does what is says
 - `Assembly.GetAssembly(typeof(YourClass))`, which gets the assembly that `YourClass` was defined in.